 Applying Topic Modeling to Content Development

 Focus is one of the main characteristics of marketable content, and with the help of LDA, you can achieve just that.
 You can apply LDA concepts when selecting keywords and when writing your content.
 Google uses LDA by predicting which words are likely to appear within the same document as a search query.
 Begin by narrowing down your selection of keywords.
 Which of the keywords you have are most relevant to your industry?
 Creating a list of terms that should never be associated with your brand is a good start.
 These could be terms that are viewed as unethical in your industry, or phrases that might confuse users into thinking you offer a different product or service.
 This will leave you with a selection of keywords that represent your brand accurately.
-It is easier to establish how you don’t want to be represented first, so that you’re left with an image you only need to refine.
+It is easier to establish how you don’t want to be represented first so that you’re left with an image you only need to refine.

 Next, work on the content itself.
 Keep your discussion within the parameters of the topic your chosen keyword belongs to.
 Mentioning the keyword is still necessary for an exact match search, but you don’t have to stuff your entire article with the keyword.
 Choose ideas that highlight your chosen topic to increase your relevancy.
 Don’t worry about how that keyword will appear – write as naturally as possible and stay on topic.
 Google’s algorithms are much smarter, and they will detect the intent of your content using the context clues you provide.

 It is important to note that you should not rely on LDA alone.
-Topic modeling is very useful when selecting keywords and plotting content outline, but at the end of the day, well-written, well-researched content placed in the right context is still what counts.
+Topic modeling is very useful when selecting keywords and plotting content outlines, but at the end of the day, well-written, well-researched content placed in the right context is still what counts.

-Contact your account manager today to learn about our research and discovery process, or log into your dashboard to get our content development service.
+Contact your account manager today to learn about our research and discovery process, or log in to your dashboard to get our content development service.
 Keep checking back for more updates and tips on SEO!